mystique920/mcp-pandoc-ts/README.md

 *   **Description:** Converts content between different formats by sending requests to the host Pandoc service.
 *   **🚨 CRITICAL REQUIREMENTS:**
     *   The `pandoc-host-service` must be running on the host machine.
-    *   The container must be able to reach the host service (e.g., via `host.docker.internal:5001`).
+    *   The `PANDOC_HOST_URL` environment variable must be correctly set when launching this server, pointing to the running `pandoc-host-service`.
     *   Host machine requires Pandoc (and TeX Live for PDF).
 *   **Current Limitations:**
     *   Only `contents` input is supported. `input_file` is **not** currently handled due to path complexities between container and host.